LeongZiaZiang/Bank_Customer_Churn/README.md

 ## Project Overview

 This project analyzes customer churn in a anonymous multinational banking dataset to identify the key features that drive customer exit behavior.
+Data is obtained from Kaggle.

 The focus of this study is interpretability and business insight.
 A logistic regression (logit) model was used to: